-The gen4 series of Integrated Display Modules are designed to accommodate most applications.
+The uLCD-90DT/CT displays are designed to accommodate most applications where a large physical size display module is required.
 Some of the main features of the module are listed below.

 5.1.
 DIABLO16 Processor

 The module is designed around the DIABLO16 Graphics Controller from 4D-Labs.